artsmia/artstories.md/art/warrior-with-shield.md

 ## A Pebble

-A pebble found on a beach inspired Moore to create Warrior with Shield.
+A pebble found on a beach inspired Moore to create *Warrior with Shield*.
 Its shape reminded Moore of the stump of a leg amputated at the hip.
-He writes, “Just as Leonardo says somewhere in his notebooks that a painter can find a battle scene in the lichen marks on a wall, so this [a pebble] gave me the start of The Warrior idea.”
+He writes, “Just as Leonardo says somewhere in his notebooks that a painter can find a battle scene in the lichen marks on a wall, so this [a pebble] gave me the start of *The Warrior* idea.”

 ## New Forms